Louce/portfolio-1/README.md

 ## 1. Project Vision

-KineticFolio is a visually stunning, one-page portfolio for **Dendi Rivaldi**.
+KineticFolio is a visually stunning, one-page portfolio made by me **Dendi Rivaldi**.
 It aims to be more than a static digital resume; it's designed to be an interactive art installation that showcases skills not just with words, but through the very experience of using it.

 The core design philosophy is **"Kinetic Elegance,"** creating an "unfolding narrative" where each section animates into view, providing an engaging and memorable user experience.